mvdschoot/Jq/README.md

 # Jq clone
 Simplified clone of the [Jq JSON processor](https://github.com/jqlang/jq).
 It is written in Rust.
 It's my first parser and first Rust project.
+For learning purposes and fun.